 It’s about that time of year that we all start thinking of holidays.
-When you are single and/or childless you go on amazing holidays that are lovely and exotic and also relaxing.
+When you are single and/or childless you can go on amazing holidays that are lovely and exotic and also relaxing.
 Unfortunately when you have kids, the reality is a little bit different!

 If you are thinking of going abroad with small people, here are my tips for going on holiday with kids…

 This is my top tip when travelling with children.
 If you’re in a position to go away with your parents or in-laws do it!
 You can have a night out on your own, sit still for 5 mins while someone else takes them for a walk, and we all know that kids are so much better behaved when Nanny & Grandad are around.

-Paddling pool on the beach
+Paddling pool for the beach

 If possible buy a little cheap paddling pool in a beach shop when you get there.
 We found putting Little H in it on the beach with a few toys was a bit like a playpen and kept her still for a while.
 We also put blankets in it if she wanted to nap while we were still at the beach, and even used it as a baby bath when our villa only had a shower!

 Villas are rarely baby proof so if you can hire a travel cot it will come in really handy when you’re trying to get ready.
 You can take 2 baby items for free on most flights so if you have a travel cot at home it might be worth taking it with you.
 There may also be places nearby where you can hire baby items for a week or two.

 If you’re hiring a car take your own car seat.
 The first time we went to Spain when Little H was 1 we hired a car seat from the car hire company – it cost us £5 a day and was the most difficult one I’ve ever used.
 You can take it for free even on cheap flights so it’s definitely worth it.

 Pick a family-friendly hotel